thiagomr/thiagomr/README.md

 ## What I do

-Currenty my favorite technologies are Node JS, Docker and Kubernetes.
+Currently my favorite technologies are Node JS, Docker and Kubernetes.
 I'm working with scalability, high availability, cloud infrastructure and microservices architecture.
 I'm also writing some articles to [dev.to](https://dev.to/thiagomr) and trying to contribute with Open-Source.

 ## How I Work